 Hence, detox diets—and even weight loss diets—require us to forgo some food groups.
 While some diets restrict carbohydrates, others say no to sugar or salt, still others forbid caffeine intake.

-But whenever our body observes the lack of supply of a particular ingredient, it reacts in a certain way, sometimes even violently.
+But evidence suggests that whenever our body observes the lack of supply of a particular ingredient, it reacts in a certain way, sometimes even violently.
 Let us have a look at the withdrawal symptoms of various food categories.

 “Caffeine in coffee, tea, cola and energy drinks is habit-forming.
-It therefore creates dependability and withdrawal signs show up when it is stopped,” says Sheela Krishnaswamy, nutrition director–Wellness at ChiHealth.
+It therefore creates dependability and withdrawal signs show up when it is stopped,” says Sheela Krishnaswamy, an independent diet, nutrition and wellness consultant.

 Cure: Take a couple of analgesics and ample rest.
 Having a very small amount of tea or coffee may also alleviate the symptoms.
 Switch to herbal teas or decaffeinated brews.

 Food items made of refined flour such as bread, cake, candy, pasta, noodles, and white rice are associated with a higher incidence of diabetes, cardiovascular disease, and even breast cancer.
-And eating refined carbs can, over time, result in almost certain weight gain.
+And eating refined carbs, over time, results in almost certain weight gain.

 Cure: Drink plenty of water to enable fat metabolism.
 Eat protein-rich foods like eggs and dal.
-If you are feeling nauseous, take adequate rest.
-“Substitute refined flour with complex carbs such as jowar, bajra or nachni to help you feel fuller without the negative effects,” suggests Anjali Mukerjee.
+You can take a teaspoon of good quality MCT oil or even pure coconut oil — it helps ease your cravings for carbs.
+If you feel nauseous, take adequate rest.
+“Substitute refined flour with complex carbs such as jowar, bajra or nachni to help you feel fuller without the negative effects,” suggests Mukerjee.

 Salt is a chemical compound consisting of sodium, which is detrimental to health.
-When a person drastically restricts his intake of salt for an extended period of time, the old accumulations in the body are excreted through the skin and kidneys.
+While reducing salt intake is good, when a person drastically restricts his intake of salt for an extended period of time, the old accumulations in the body are excreted through the skin and kidneys.

-Withdrawal symptoms: In the initial days, there may be a salty taste in the mouth.
-“Cramps are initially experienced as salt is removed from the diet or rapidly excreted from the body,” adds Honey Khanna, nutritionist at MaxHealthcare.
+In the initial days, there may be a salty taste in the mouth.
+“Cramps are initially experienced as salt is removed from the diet or rapidly excreted from the body,” adds nutritionist Honey Khanna.
 Other withdrawal symptoms include high blood pressure, lethargy and drowsiness, and excessive urination [as salt is water retentive].
 In extreme cases, you may experience hypernatremia [electrolyte disturbance in the body] and fits.